VIDA-NYU/OSCUR-data/code/processors/README.md

 python speed_humps.py -i ../downloaders/data/speed_humps.csv -o processed_data/speed_humps_with_latlon.csv
 ```
 #### Designed Goods Movement Routes Dataset
-This script processes the raw dataset for truck routes, adds latitude and longitude points and deletes unecessary columns.
+This script processes a CSV of NYC truck routes by extracting longitude and latitude from the geometry column, keeps selected relevant columns, and saves the cleaned data to a new CSV file.

 ```bash
  python code/processors/designed_goods_movement_routes.py \